 “Deposit Requirements Submit the source code for the specific version of the computer program you want to register.
 Source code is the set of statements and instructions authored using a programming language (e.g., C++, PERL, Java).
 Source code is comprehensible to a person familiar with programming language but requires conversion into object code before it is comprehensible to a computer or other electronic device.
 Copyright Registration of Computer Programs 3 You can upload the source code to the electronic registration system, preferably as a PDF file or other file type accepted by the Copyright Office.
 The list of acceptable file types is available online.
 Alternatively, you can print out the source code on paper and mail it to the Office.
 In all cases, add the title and version number of the program to the first page of the code.”

-Why you want a California IP and Copyright lawyer to handle this
+Why you want a California IP and Copyright lawyer to handle your Apple App Store dispute

-Contact an Apple Mobile Game Dispute Attorney
+Contact an Apple / Google Play / Mobile App & Game Dispute Attorney